 Paralysis injury claims for accidents abroad can often be a little more complex, as liability first needs to be established.
 This isn’t always necessarily as straight forward as we’d like.
-For example, depending on where and how the accident happened, liability may fall with the travel company that your holiday was booked with, or the responsibility could lie with persons independent of the travel company such as a local restaurant owner or a coach company if you had booked a privately organised excursion for example.
+For example, depending on where and how the accident happened, liability may fall with the travel company that your holiday was booked with.
+Alternatively, the responsibility could lie with persons independent of the travel company, such as a local restaurant owner or a coach company, for example.

 Legal Helpline has successfully dealt with lots of compensation claims for accidents abroad and by using us as your claims firm, you can be assured that with our experience and expertise, your claim has a high chance of being successful.